 Ransomware attacks are among the costliest cyber attacks, as the statistics suggest that the cost of a ransomware attack is expected to grow exponentially to 231 Billion dollars by 2031.
 Organizations need robust cybersecurity measures at the moment.
 They need to protect their systems and networks from potential malware and cyber threats.

 Organizations need to incorporate sophisticated ransomware simulation and awareness solutions to train their employees to prevent such attacks.
-Since every attack begins with a phishing email, which is meant to lure employees into downloading malware files.
-So, effective awareness training can transform your employees into the strongest defense in the organization.
+Effective awareness training can transform your employees into the strongest defense in the organization, as it empowers them to recognize and resist phishing emails that attempt to lure them into downloading malware files.

 FAQs: Ransomware Attack on ABB